SQream/sqream_docs/guides/operations/troubleshooting.rst

 #.
 If a problem occurs through a 3\ :sup:`rd` party client, try reproducing it directly with :ref:`the built in SQL client<sqream_sql_cli_reference>`.
 If the performance is better in the local client, it could point to a problem in the application or network connection.

 #.
-Consult the:ref:`sql_best_practices` guide to learn how to optimize queries and table structures.
+Consult the :ref:`sql_best_practices` guide to learn how to optimize queries and table structures.

 Troubleshoot query behavior